Skip to content

 See: Why You Might Want to Avoid Probate

-Designating a Beneficiary Who Can’t Inherit
+Mistake #4 – Designating a Beneficiary Who Can’t Inherit

-If you have children, your natural inclination may be to name them as beneficiaries in your will and on all your accounts.
+If you have children, your natural inclination may be to name them as beneficiaries in your Will and on all your accounts.
 It makes sense to provide for your children, but minors can’t legally inherit.

 You have a few options.
 You can:

-• Name a property guardian in your will.
+• Name a property guardian in your Will.
 This person will be in charge of managing any assets that a minor child receives during the probate process.

-• Name a custodian in your will.
+• Name a custodian in your Will.
 You can also name a custodian in your will to manage assets provided to a minor child.
 Georgia follows the UTMA (the Uniform Transfers to Minors Act) and sets the age of majority at 21.
 Naming a custodian requires a bit more specificity than a property guardian — you’ll state the amount or specific asset you’re leaving to the custodian “as custodian for” your minor child.

 See: Why You Shouldn’t Write Your Own Will

-Naming different children for different accounts
+Mistake #6 – Naming different children for different accounts

 You can certainly choose to name your daughter as the beneficiary on your life insurance policy and your son as the beneficiary to your investment account.
 However, if you want them to inherit equally, that’s not the best strategy.